nautobot/nautobot-plugin-ssot-arista-cloudvision/README.md

 | ztp                     | ztp                          |
 | eos                     | EOS Version                  |
 | topology_type           | Topology Type                |
-> The model system tag is mapped to the device platform model in Nautobot.
+> The model system tag is mapped to the device type model in Nautobot.

 When syncing User tags from Nautobot to CloudVision the data mappings are as follows: